BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 </p>

 <p>
-Part of the magic is that unlike The Lord of the Rings, it's set in the real world, with a plot that's realistically possible (though unlikely).
+Part of the magic is that, unlike The Lord of the Rings, it's set in the real world, with a plot that's realistically possible (though unlikely).
 </p>

 <hr/>